 Certified seed does come with guarantees – including germination, level of purity and the best possible genetics.
 “Quality issues are very rare because of the care put into raising Certified seed.
-We stand behind the product including addressing any concerns with quality or purity,” says Jackson.
-Samples of all Certified seed are held for three years in the event that any lots need to be traced back to their source.
+We stand behind the product including addressing any concerns with quality or purity,” says McCann.
+Samples of all Certified seed are held for three years if any lots need to be traced back to their source.

 The International Union for the Protection of New Varieties of Plants (UPOV) was adopted in Canada in 2015 and has created some excitement in the industry.

 “There is energy behind plant breeding in cereals and that will lead to some newer varieties,” says McCann.
 “The new UPOV legislation gives breeders more confidence that they will be able to regain some of their investment in seed breeding and that those who circumvent the rules can be held accountable.”

 McCann believes that Certified seed pays off in many ways.
 “Growers that choose Certified seed are making an investment.
 They are giving themselves the best chance for success and investing back into research for future varieties.”